 To test for rot, check to see if the wood is soft and spongy.
 A good way is to dig away with a screwdriver.
 If rot is present a specialist will need to be called to help.

-How to Repair Frames
+How to Restore and Rebuild Frames

 - Cut out small areas of rot and fill with putty or filler